Education

 Read More

-What to Expect When You’re Expecting… to Adopt a Cat!
+What to Consider Before You Adopt a Cat!

 THINGS TO CONSIDER BEFORE YOU DECIDE TO ADOPT A CAT: Can I afford it?
 Your new cat will require food, a litter box, litter, vet care, toys, etc. This can…